capsule-corp-ternoa/ternoa-js/README.md

 It's the easiest and fastest way to build on top of the Ternoa Chain.
 Based on Javascript and the Polkadot.js API, it offers developers a seamless experience in the Domain of Web 3.

 You can start by familiarizing yourself with the architecture and playing around with the ternoa.js [test-dapp](https://github.com/capsule-corp-ternoa/ternoa-js-test-dapp) to get a good grasp of the Ternoa SDK.
+You can also take a look at the [Ternoa SDK Starter](https://github.com/capsule-corp-ternoa/ternoa-sdk-starter) for a guided quick start tutorial.

 Lastly, don’t forget to have a good time, that's like the most important thing.
 Cheers 🍻